nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * Words in `UPPER_CASE` are the parameters.
 > * Items in `SQUARE_BRACKETS` are optional.
 > * Items with `...` after them can have multiple instances.
+> * Tasks or Events are collectively referred to as Items.
+For simplicity, we use both
+> * terms interchangeably
 > * The order of parameters is flexible.

 #### Viewing help : `help`